-Q: What has been your biggest challenge in leading a Girl Scout troop?
-How did you overcome it?
+What has been your biggest challenge when volunteering, and how have you overcome it?

-Q: What advice would you give to new leaders?
-Especially new leaders in rural communities of Alaska?
+What advice would you give to new Girl Scout volunteers?

-Q: How has your troop grown since it first started last year?
+How has your Troop/SU/involvement grown since it first started?

-Q: What are the girls in your troop most enthusiastic about in Girl Scouting?
+What are the girls you’re involved with most enthusiastic about in Girl Scouting?